 I and many of my peers have made the most of the ‘open-door’ feeling that seems to embedded amongst members of staff within the school and will frequently walk into the office of a member of staff with a question about an academic topic or career advice and will walk out knowing anything said was in our best interest.

 How would you describe the facilities?

 The facilities at the university are second to none.
-As far as most Russel group universities go, the University of Leeds is one of the most modern and constantly developing.
+As far as most Russell Group universities go, the University of Leeds is one of the most modern and constantly developing.
 The law school is in one of the nicest buildings on campus and caters to so many different needs.
 Within a 10 minute walk, you can access all the campus libraries, the university gym and the union which genuinely has everything you could need on a day to day basis.
 Ranging from banks, a mini-supermarket, opticians and a salon.

 Have you been involved in any extra-curricular activities?

 I’ve been an active member of the University of Leeds Men’s Basketball society.
 Playing varsity 3 years in a row (soon to be a 4th).
 I have been the general secretary for the society, followed by the 1st team captain in my 3rd year.
 Its been a great experience and I’ve enjoyed being able to continue playing at a high level whilst at the University.

 Alongside this, I’ve been a part of the Law Society.
-Making most of the careers and social events hosted throughout my first two years.
+Making the most of the careers and social events hosted throughout my first two years.
 I decided to take a greater role in my society and run for the role of Equality and Diversity secretary for my final year (after losing the previous year) and was successful.
 I’m pleased to say that I’ve been a part of shaping the university experience for so many students, particularly those who started in September.
 Furthermore, I’m looking forward to coming back as President of the Law Society and being in a better position to help as many individuals throughout their degree.

 Any other comments you would like to make?